grimmpp/home-assistant-eltako/docs/lights-tutorial/readme.md

 ## Configure Home Assistant (Eltako FSR14*, FUD14*, FSR61*, ...)

 Every Eltako devices which shall be represented in Home Assistant need to be entered into the Home Assistant configuration (`/config/configuration.yaml`).
 Find details about how to configure Home Assistant for this integration manually [here](../update_home_assistant_configuration.md).
-You can also auto-generate the confuguration by using [EnOcean Device Manager (eo_man)](https://github.com/grimmpp/enocean-device-manager)
+You can also auto-generate the configuration by using [EnOcean Device Manager (eo_man)](https://github.com/grimmpp/enocean-device-manager)

 For lights you need to create an entries in the light section.
-You need to specify the id/address of the device so that Home Assistant knows when a status update/change comes by and needs to react on it.
-In addition we need to specify the address of the sender button in Home Assistant.
+You need to specify the id/address of the device so that Home Assistant knows when a status update/change comes by and when it needs to react on it.
+In addition we need to specify the id/address of the sender button in Home Assistant.
 A good pattern for the sender id/address is to use a base id + the same local id of the light.
 EEPs define the type of telegram.
 In case of light and series 14 devices I wouldn't change this behavior.

 The configuration could look like the following for USB300 as a gateway.
 ```